matlab-deep-learning/llms-with-matlab/doc/functions/edit.md

 `openAIImages` object

 Image generation model, specified as an [`openAIImages`](openAIImages.md) object.
-The model name `model.ModelName` must be `"dall-e-2"`.

 ### `image` — Input image

 string scalar | character vector

-Input image, specified as a PNG (\*.png) file.
-The size of the image must be less than 4MB and the image must be square.
+Input image, specified in a format that the model supports.

 If you do not specify an editing mask, then the image must include a transparency dimension.
 The model will then use the transparency as the mask.